If you woke up one day resolved to be a great writer, you’d hear two simple pieces of feedback: write a lot, and read even more.1

 I use a four-party strategy for approaching any complex code base (RSDW for short):

 Unlike a book, nearly all my friends struggle to read code without a particular goal in mind.
 Before reading a new code base, make sure you have a goal for what you want to achieve.
-This will provide motivation when the journey inevitably gets hard.
+This will make the codebase seem more manageable and provide motivation when the journey inevitably gets hard.

 The RSDW method is a starting point, but over time, you should customize it to what works for you.
 Some people swear by writing tests and fixing bugs, while others always like starting by reviewing the integration tests.